Defaults, Inheritance and Overrides

 Settings with multiple override levels:

-Priority order for log-dir, log-dir-create-unique and limit:
+Priority order for log-dir, log-dir-create-unique, limit and store:

 Priority order for all other settings: